 The final step is to hide the aggregated table!
-You may think why?!
-Well, we created the aggregated table just for Power BI to automatically switch over from DirectQuery big fact table to the Import data small aggregated table.
-However, this is just for behind the scene.
+You may think, why?!
+We created the aggregated table for Power BI to automatically switch from the DirectQuery big fact table to the Import data small aggregated table.
+However, this is just behind the scene.
 The user should know nothing about it.
-To make this experience seamless from the user point of view, just hide the Sales Agg table.
+Just hide the Sales Agg table to make this experience seamless from the user’s point of view.
+Power BI will automatically do this process in the recent version of Power BI Desktop.

 The user will see nothing about this table.
 The list of tables in the fields section contains only one Fact table; FactInternetSales.

 After all the hard work from a few posts ago, now is the time to test how the aggregation works in action.
 Below report has all kinds of visualizations all from FactInternetSales, SalesAmount sliced and diced by Education, and Occupation (from DimCustomer), CalendarYear (from DimDate), ProductSubcategory and ProductCategory;

 I have SQL Profiler running all the time, and here is the result;

 This is how the aggregated table works behind the scene.
 Since all of these visuals are slicing and dicing the data by fields in the aggregated table (CustomerKey, OrderDateKey, and ProductSubcategoryKey), the result will always be automatically fetched from the aggregated table.
 Even though the Sales Agg table is not used in these visualizations.

 If, however, I have a visualization that uses a different field, not in the aggregated table, then it is time to query from the data source.
 The visual below is looking at every single promotion;